GemCopeland/personal-website/README.md

   <li id="footnote-12">We use branches in Git to branch out from one point in the Git history and work on that in isolation.
 It’s particularly useful when people collaborate on a codebase together so that they don’t step on each other’s toes too much, particularly if someone is exploring something experimental or trying to fix a bug.
 The <code>master</code> branch is the original branch, the trunk, the one that all other branches ultimately come from.
 It’s a good idea to keep the <code>master</code> branch production-ready.
 If the repo is hooked up to something like Netlify, then this is usually the branch that Netlify watches and deploys.&nbsp;<a href="#ref-12">⤴️</a>

   <li id="footnote-13">There are a <em>lot</em> of text editors out there that are geared towards web development.
 Ideally, you should get one that will have a few packages / plugins available that make your life a little easier (lots of syntax highlighters, command line tools, linters, etc.).
 VScode, Atom, or Sublime can be good places to start.
-If using VScode, you should be able to open this project from the command line by running <code>code .</code> from the root of the project.&nbsp;<a href="#ref-13">⤴️</a>
+If using VScode, you should be able to open this project from the command line by running <code>code .</code> from the root of the project.
+Atom’s equivalent command is `atom .`.&nbsp;<a href="#ref-13">⤴️</a>

 </ol>